arturo-lang/aur-package/README.md

 ## Links

 > [!CAUTION]
 > This repo is actually a mirror.
-Don't make an edits here, directly.
+Don't make any edits here, directly.

 You can find the original link to the official AUR page here: https://aur.archlinux.org/packages/arturo